 Today the 85-acre site currently comprises The SSE Arena, Wembley; London Designer Outlet, which includes 70 high street outlet stores, restaurants, bars, coffee shops and a nine‐screen Cineworld cinema; a 361-room four star Hilton hotel, and 1,400 new homes.
 Brent Civic Centre was built in 2012 and Wembley Stadium, owned by the FA Group, is a close neighbour.

-By 2020 this new creative district will have 5,600 new homes for rent which will be managed by Tipi, Quintain’s lifestyle-focused rental management company, designed with an easy life in mind.
+This new creative district has 2,000 homes for rent, managed by Quintain Living, Quintain’s lifestyle-focused rental management company, designed with an easy life in mind.
 Apartments with no fees, ready to go utilities and broadband included.
 Plus stylish social spaces and tireless service team who are on hand to make renter’s everyday lives as hassle-free as possible.
 As well as new homes Wembley Park will also benefit from one million square feet of office and workspace.

 Wembley Park is also home to London’s largest Boxpark to date, 26 affordable artist studios, a new flexible 1,000 -2,000 seat theatre, a school and major investment in new parks and public realm, which will bring the total area of open spaces to around 42 acres.